hoylemd/500px-challenge/README.md

 data, it can be (almost) entirely functional in nature.
 The only 'state' that it needs is the API key and url to the api endpoint (which has a sensible default... the actual api url).

+## React addendum

+Since my original submission, I worked on a Reactjs front-end a little bit.
+Partially to learn more abour reactjs, and partially because I was bored at my family's cottage.

+The first thing I did was create a simple mock api server (see the mock_api directory and 'api' container) so that I didn't have to overwhelm a hotspot's bandwith with hundreds of requests to the 500px API.
+How it works is you run the `dl_mock.py` script, which downloads a snapshot of the 500px api at that moment, requesting 3 pages of 8.
+It also downloads the image files and details payloads for the first 24 images in the popular feed.
+Then, spinning up the container sets up a server that mocks the 500px api, rewriting relevant urls to ones that refer to the local api mock.
+The images themselves are served via the nginx container through it's `/content` route.
+To use the mock api instead of the real thing, add `API_HOST=http://api` to the .env file (same place the consumer key goes) This took me about 2 hours.

+Next, I set to developing the react app in earnest.
+I'd already spent about 30 minutes getting a simple page of 8 photos working, so I decided to implement paging. you can see the code I came up with in the `spa_src/index.js` file.
+I didn't have a linter set up for javascript, unfortunately, so it's not my best work by a long shot, but it works. there isn't a way to choose an arbitrary page, but you can go back and forth easily.

+This is as far as I've gotten.
+Next up would be implementing the detail page view, followed by arbitrary paging and tests.